drcscodes/drcs.codes/content/python/projects/company-scraper.md

 ## Introduction

-In this exercise you will practice
+In this project you will practice

 - web scraping, and
 - writing CSV files.

 ## Problem Description

-You need to process general information about many different companies from many different sectors.
-The only place you can consitently find this information is on the web.
+You need to process general information about many companies from many sectors.
+The only place you can consistently find this information is on the web.

 ## Solution Description

-Write a module called `company_scraper.py` that scrapes data from SEC.gov's Edgar search engine to extract the name and address of each company in a list of companies contained in a text file, and saves the data in a single CSV file.
+Write a script called `company_scraper.py` that scrapes data from SEC.gov's Edgar search engine to extract the name and address of each company in a list of companies contained in a text file, and saves the data in a single CSV file.

 - The Edgar search results are in URLs such as `https://www.sec.gov/cgi-bin/browse-edgar?CIK={ticker}`, where `{ticker}` is a company's ticker symbol.
 - Use a list of ticker symbols contained in a file such as [tickers.txt](tickers.txt) or [dow-jones.txt](dow-jones.txt)
-- Write the company's ticker, name, sector inductrial code (SIC), sector name, address line 1, address line 2, city, state, and zip to a CSV file with a header line like:
+- Write the company's ticker, name, sector industrial code (SIC), sector name, address line 1, address line 2, city, state, and zip to a CSV file with a header line like:

   `Ticker,Name,SIC,Sector,Addr1,Addr2,City,State,Zip`